Menopause and work: why it’s so important

 Considering the relatively small investment in activity, the financial payback would be quick considering the following:

-The cost of recruitment to replace women who leave the business, according to Oxford Economics, is around £30k, including direct recruitment costs and bringing a new member of the team up to speed.
+The cost of recruitment to replace women who leave the business, according to Oxford Economics, is more than £25,000 for a person earning £30,000 a year, including direct recruitment costs and bringing a new member of the team up to speed.

 Cost of absence.
 According to the Office of National Statistics, the groups who experienced the highest rates of sickness absence included older women and those working in large organisations.